 All full-time and some part-time employees are eligible for LTD coverage.
+Coverage can begin on your first day of work.
+Participation is voluntary.

 You are eligible to participate in the LTD plan if:

 - You work at least 20-hours a week, and - Your appointment is expected to continue for a term of at least 41⁄2 months, and - You are eligible to participate in the Teacher Retirement System of Texas (TRS) or Optional Retirement Program (ORP) - You are also eligible if you are a graduate student employee who works at least 50% time for at least 41⁄2 months.